Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Perspectives and other light sources

-It is very important before we start rendering that the 3D scene has "Perspective" enabled (F9) in the scene, if we don't have it the rendering will take much longer to complete.
-The rendering engine calculates virtual photons (light particles) bouncing on the surface of the model and the camera's perspective is critical as the rendering will complete more accurately and faster.
+It is very important before we start rendering that the 3D scene has "Perspective" enabled (F9) in the 3D scene.
+If we don't have it, the rendering will take much longer to complete.
+The rendering engine calculates virtual "photons" (light particles) that bounce off the surface of the model and the camera's perspective is critical as the rendering will be completed more accurately and faster.

 Perspective IC